 Q: Does Paul’s Run have staff members that have tested positive for COVID-19?

-At this time Paul's Run has had positive cases among its staff.
-We are prepared and are adhering to the Pennsylvania Department of Health guidelines for all staff members who have tested positive no matter their role.Close
+Paul’s Run does not currently have positive cases among our staff.
+We are prepared if this were to occur and are adhering to the Pennsylvania Department of Health guidelines for all staff members tested positive no matter their role.Close

 Q: What are the guidelines for healthcare workers to return to work after testing positive?